AdaCore/training_material/courses/fundamentals_of_ada/adv_260_controlled_types.rst

 Assignment
 ------------

-* Subprogram `Adjust` invoked as part of an assignment operation
+* Subprogram :ada:`Adjust` invoked as part of an assignment operation
-* Assignment statement `Target := Source;` is basically:
+* Assignment statement :ada:`Target := Source;` is basically:

-   - `Finalize (Target)`
+   * :ada:`Finalize (Target)`
-   - Copy Source to Target
+   * Copy Source to Target
-   - `Adjust (Target)`
+   * :ada:`Adjust (Target)`
-   - *Actual rules are more complicated, e.g. to allow cases where Target and Source are the same object*
+   * *Actual rules are more complicated, e.g. to allow cases where Target and Source are the same object*

 * Typical situations where objects are access values

-   - `Finalize` does unchecked deallocation or decrements a reference count
+   * :ada:`Finalize` does unchecked deallocation or decrements a reference count
-   - The copy step copies the access value
+   * The copy step copies the access value
-   - `Adjust` either clones a "deep copy" of the referenced object or increments a reference count
+   * :ada:`Adjust` either clones a "deep copy" of the referenced object or increments a reference count

 =========
 Example